 The Company has implemented all applicable IFRS standards recently issued by the IASB.
-Pronouncements that are not applicable or where it has been determined do not have a significant impact to the Company have been excluded herein.
+Pronouncements that are either not applicable or, where it has been determined they do not have a significant impact to the Company, have been excluded herein.

-The Company is currently assessing the impact that adopting the new standards or amendments will have on its consolidated financial statements.
-No material impact is expected upon the adoption of the following new standards issued but not yet effective:
+The Company is currently assessing the impact that adopting new standards or amendments will have on its consolidated financial statements.
+No material impact is expected upon the adoption of the following new standards which have been issued but are not yet effective: